Bioclimatic Garden Building Promotes Biodiversity

 Neighborhood children can participate in workshops, and visitors receive seeds and brochures to encourage them to plant gardens on their balconies, front yards, and patios.

-From the Husos website: Husos is committed to the development of an architecture that is sensitive to the everyday, to the transformational capacity of small daily actions, to the empowerment of micro communities, to the possibilities of cooperation and exchange, to the beauty of diversity and singularity, to the constructive role of shared imaginations and affections and to the potentials of the unexpected.
-We employ an approach that is environmentally responsible, transdisciplinary and permeable.
+From the Husos website: Husos is committed to the development of an architecture that is sensitive to everyday demands, to the transformational capacity of small daily actions, to the empowerment of micro-communities, to the possibilities of cooperation and exchange, to the beauty of diversity and singularity, to the constructive role of shared imaginations and affections and to the potentials of the unexpected.
+We employ an approach that is environmentally responsible, trans-disciplinary, and permeable.

 h/t ArchDaily.